Caribou3d/CaribouSlicer-Prusa/README.md

 ### What's CaribouSlicer license?

+CaribouSlicer is licensed under the\ GNU Affero General Public License, version 3.
+CaribouSlicer is based on PrusaSlicer by PrusaResearch.

-CaribouSlicer is licensed under the _GNU Affero General Public License, version 3_.
+SuperSlicer is licensed under the GNU Affero General Public License, version 3.
+SuperSlicer is based on PrusaSlicer by PrusaResearch.

-The PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.
+PrusaSlicer is licensed under the GNU Affero General Public License, version 3.
+PrusaSlicer is owned by Prusa Research.
+PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.

+Slic3r is licensed under the GNU Affero General Public License, version 3.
+Slic3r was created by Alessandro Ranellucci with the help of many other contributors.

+The GNU Affero General Public License, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.

+Contributions by Vojtech Bubnik, Enrico Turri, Tamas Meszaros, Oleksandra Iushchenko, Lukas Matena, Vojtech Kr#al, David Kocik and numerous others.